 We were now on the other side so we kept driving east, and kept driving, and kept driving.
 Where were we?
 I had no idea as we drove over a desolate country road filled with orchards, rustic homes, and farmhouses.
 There was now a smaller waterway to our right and I wondered what happened to the larger Sacramento River that we crossed over on the ferry.

 As it was now twilight, I saw no lights of a town, or anything to give me direction.
-We drove by tiny marinas, waterways lined with homes and docks, and more orchards.
+We drove by tiny marinas, waterways lined with homes with docks, and more orchards.
 We wondered what they were growing and assumed that they were walnuts since we were close to the town of Walnut Grove.
 I loved every minute of the scenery and wasn’t one bit worried about being lost.
 However, there was one little problem, we were in the Delta with rivers and waterways everywhere and the only way across the water is over a bridge or a ferry boat.
 I could imagine being lost in this maze for days but that is the price you pay for going where the wind blows you, as is our motto at Staycations California.

 Thankfully, we did eventually come across a smaller ferry boat and as I investigated it later, we must have been on Ryer Island that whole time and this was the Ryer Island Ferry.
 Not knowing where I was during that moment, I got in line for the short trip across anyway; maybe it would take me back to where I was originally.
 A car pulled up behind mine and I asked them how to get back to a main road so we can eventually meet Interstate 5.
 As it turned out, they were going to I-5 and we could follow them all the way.